MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_classificationresult.md

 Get the sensitive information detections.

-**Returns**: Json string of all the sensitive information detections.
+**Returns**: Json string of all the sensitive information detections. if not empty must be a valid json format.